SamMintah/SpePas-docs/source/index.html.md

 ---
-title: API Reference
+title: SpePas API Reference

 language_tabs: # must be one of https://github.com/rouge-ruby/rouge/wiki/List-of-supported-languages-and-lexers
-  - shell
-  - ruby
-  - python
-  - javascript

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>
-  - <a href='https://github.com/slatedocs/slate'>Documentation Powered by Slate</a>
+  - <a href='https://github.com/slatedocs/slate'>© 2024 Bitblue Documentation Powered by Bitblue</a>

 includes:
   - errors